learn-co-curriculum/git-basics-mod-intro-to-version-control/README.md

 > “The past is never where you think you left it.” — [Katherine Anne Porter](http://en.wikipedia.org/wiki/Katherine_Anne_Porter)

+## Problem Statement

+Most people have recognized a point in life where they had a choice: to do something risky or to do something safe and have often said "YOLO, do the risky thing"...and regretted it.
+Life, sadly has no undo button.

+Wouldn't it be great if you could try things out in "sandbox" and then throw it away, with no consequence, if it didn't work out?
+Wouldn't it be great to have a history of your thought process or motivations as you wrote a document?
+Wouldn't it be great to have an easy way to share your documents with others as well as back them up to the cloud?
+These dreams can be achieved by using what programmers call "version control."

 Version Control is the process of storing multiple versions of a single project, allowing each version to be recalled at a later date.

 There are a lot of different ways to do version control.
 You could save a new file every time you make a change, timestamp that file, and place all of those files into a timestamped folder.
 You could track all of your changes in a spreadsheet with copious notes.
 Or you could use dedicated version control software.
 Guess which method programmers use?